- Abstract class

 };

-type UserKeys = keyof Nested["user"]; // "id" | "name"
+type UserKeys = keyof Nested["user"];

-Building Forms and Components with Keyof
+Building UI Forms with keyof

-In UI development, especially with frameworks like React, TypeScript keyof
+In UI frameworks like React, keyof

 type FormFields = {